 How To Clean Your Garbage DisposalPosted by Eli Larreau

 Here are some tips for keeping your garbage disposal clean.
 Please keep in mind that this is our advice based on our experiences and we will not be responsible if your experiences are different.
-We also recommend that you follow manufacturer's instructions.
+We recommend that you follow manufacturer's instructions.
 If the manufacturer of your garbage disposal tells you to do something different than what we say, follow your manufacturer's instructions.

 Here is a list of ideas for cleaning your garbage disposal: